whiskotangee/DSLRNet/README.md

 DSLRNet is a dotnet rewrite of the original [Diablo Style Loot Remastered (Alpha 3.1)](https://www.nexusmods.com/eldenring/mods/3498) by CornflakeRush.
 The original mod did not work post DLC and I needed it for an overhaul I was creating for friends.
 Since I went through the work of making the app to generate this stuff, I wanted to give back and release the app as a usable thing with a GUI.

-A goal was to keep compatibility with how the original mod could be configured and this was mostly kept that way.
+A goal was to keep compatibility with how the original mod could be configured and this was mostly achieved.
 The Assets folder of the DSLRNet.Core project should have some very familiar things to it.

 Features
 --------